-- 13.1.
-If any person requires an explanation concerning the interpretation or the relevance of this policy then they should discuss the matter with their line manager or the Data Protection Officer. - 13.2.
-As a consequence of your employment by ECCH, you may acquire or have access to confidential person identifiable and/or business sensitive information which must not be disclosed to any other person unless in pursuit of your duties or with specific permission given by a person on behalf of ECCH.
-This condition applies during your relationship with ECCH and after the relationship ceases. - 13.3.
+If any person requires an explanation concerning the interpretation or the relevance of this policy, then they should discuss the matter with their line manager or the Data Protection Officer.

+As a consequence of your employment with ECCH, you may acquire, or have access to confidential person identifiable and/or business sensitive information, which must not be disclosed to any other person unless in pursuit of your duties or with specific permission given by a person on behalf of ECCH.
+This condition applies during your relationship with ECCH and after the relationship ceases.

 Non-compliance with this policy by any person working for ECCH may result in disciplinary action being taken, in accordance with ECCH's Disciplinary Policy.
 A copy of this and all other ECCH policies and documents mentioned in this policy are available on ECCHO.
 Alternatively, please ask your line manager.

-12. LOSS OR COMPROMISE OF PERSONAL IDENTIFIABLE DATA
+LOSS OR COMPROMISE OF PERSONAL IDENTIFIABLE DATA

-- 12.1.
-Any loss or compromise of data/person identifiable information in any format (electronic and paper) is regarded as an incident and will require reporting via Datix immediately as detailed in the Incident Reporting Procedure. - 12.2.
-Near misses should also be reported via Datix.
-In the first instance any queries regarding reporting should be addressed to your line manager there after the Data Protection Officer. - 12.3.
+Any loss or compromise of data/person identifiable information in any format (electronic and paper) is regarded as an incident and will require reporting via ECCH's Incident and Risk Management System (QUEST) immediately as detailed in the Incident Reporting Procedure.

+Near misses should also be reported via ECCH's Incident and Risk Management System (QUEST).
+In the first instance any queries regarding reporting should be addressed to your line manager there after the Data Protection Officer.

 Loss or theft of portable media must be reported to the IT Department via ICT@ecchcic.nhs.uk and to the DPO.
-In addition, a Datix Incident must be submitted.
+In addition, an incident must be submitted through the ECCH Incident and Risk Management System (QUEST).
 Any queries regarding reporting should be directed to the DPO.

-14. CONFIDENTIALITY STATEMENT
+CONFIDENTIALITY EMAIL STATEMENT

-14.1.
 All ECCH emails must contain the following disclaimer:

 "The information contained in this e-mail is STRICTLY CONFIDENTIAL.
-If you are not the intended recipient please accept our apologies; please do not disclose, copy, or distribute information in this e-mail or take any action in reliance on its contents: to do so is strictly prohibited and may be unlawful.
+If you are not the intended recipient, please accept our apologies; please do not disclose, copy, or distribute information in this e-mail or take any action in reliance on its contents: to do so is strictly prohibited and may be unlawful.
 If you have received this e-mail in error, please notify the sender immediately.

 Thank you."